ShadowFlade/slider/README.md

 ## Demo page

 You can find demo page in `ts-src/demoPage/` or at https://shadowflade.github.io/slider/.
-You can play around with it to find the setup that suits you best. //TODO insdert a pic of demopage.
+You can play around with it to find the setup that suits you best.

 ![demoPage](docs/ex2.png)